OctopusDeploy/docs/docs/api-and-integration/octopus.server.exe-command-line/run.md

 Where [<options>] is any of:

-      --instance=VALUE       Name of the instance to use --console              Don't attempt to run as a service, even if the user is non-interactive
+      --instance=VALUE       Name of the instance to use --customextension=VALUE
+                             File path of a custom extension to load --console              Don't attempt to run as a service, even if the user is non-interactive